-Vision Statement or Action Status Summary Feedback Objective: Build on existing studies, such as the characteristics of different City neighborhood.
-District.
-Consider preservation plans for other e Final Report for the Hill Histo s.
-Develop a preservation land oric District, to define the unique for homes in the Hill Historic regulations.
+Vision Statement or Action Status Summary Feedback Objective: Build on existing studies, such as the Final Report for the Hill Historic District, to define the unique characteristics of different City neighborhoods.
+Develop a preservation land for homes in the Hill Historic District.
+Consider preservation plans for other historic areas in the City.
+Consistently enforce historic district regulations.
 Develop marketing materials that better educate homeowners and architects at the Onneiron Datain preliminary design stage Ongoing Retain Implement recommendations of the HHD final report Unexecuted Retain Meet with neighborhood groups to discuss opportunities to develop specific neighborhood standards Unexecuted Retain Implement actions in 2008 Preservation Plan, as appropriate In Process Retain Objective: Enforce guidelines for ensuring long Woods' neighborhoods (e.g. the Planning Con - Reevaluate enforcement protocols with goal of greater voluntary compliance Accomplished Remove Evaluate guidelines by assessing how they are being applied to newer residential construction.
 Identify ways that the guidelines could be made more clear for residents and approving bodies.
 Accomplished Remove Educate local real estate and design professionals about Residential Guidelines and local historic resources through marketing materials and workshops.
-Ongoing Retain - 1.6-11.6 Objective: Encourage new construction that is relation to nearby homes.
-Refine and improve floor area regulations.
-Seek effective and reas homes with respecting the established neighbother strategies to ensure that the new home existing standards such as the onable approaches that permi orhood.
-Consider adopting an e Zoning Ordinance's maximum t residents to modernize their Evaluate newer residential construction in terms of appearance, mass and context.
+Ongoing Retain - 1.6-11.6 Objective: Encourage new construction that is appropriately scaled for the lot and appropriately scaled in relation to nearby homes.
+Refine and improve existing standards such as the Zoning Ordinance's maximum floor area regulations.
+Seek effective and reasonable approaches that permit residents to modernize their homes with respecting the established neighborhood.
+Consider adopting anti-monotony regulations or pursue other strategies to ensure that the new homes are individually designed.
+Evaluate newer residential construction in terms of appearance, mass and context.
 Identify Zoning Ordinance standards for effectiveness.
-Accomplished Remove Identify ways that the Zoning Ordinance should be amended to be more effective and · modernized for approving bodies.
-Accomplished Remove Research anti-monotony standards from other communities to evaluate how l residential guidelines may be amended.
+Accomplished Remove Identify ways that the Zoning Ordinance should be amended to be more effective and modernized for approving bodies.
+Accomplished Remove Research anti-monotony standards from other communities to evaluate how residential guidelines may be amended.
 Unexecuted Retain Evaluate whether better marketing of the City's unique neighborhood character would be effective alternative for additional regulatory controls, or if additional regulations are needed.
 Unexecuted Retain Develop "pattern book" that illustrates how to achieve desired community character.
 Unexecuted Refresh Offer home renovation workshops that teach the importance of neighborhood character in Retain but look at cost of putting the context of good design.
 Ongoing workshop on